nhduy1985/linkedin-export-tool/README.md

 > ID` (otherwise known as API Key/ID or Consumer Key/ID) listed in the
 > "Authentication" side nav link, underneath the header "Authentication Keys".

+Add `http://localhost:3001/oauth/linkedin/callback` to the list of "Authorized Redirect URLs" in the "OAuth 2.0" section of the app configuration on LinkedIn's developer site.
+Without this you would get "invalid redirect_uri.
+This value must match a URL registered with the API Key."

 Put your API secret into `config.json` as the value for `"secret"`.
 Put your Client_ID into `config.json` as the value for `"api"` (which is actually the client id, confusingly)